Combination Locks for Lockers

 Where Combination Locks Are Used

-Combination locks are widely used where locker access needs to be secure, simple and easy to manage without issuing physical keys.
+Combination locks are used where locker access needs to be secure, simple and easy to manage without issuing physical keys.

 - Schools and colleges: student lockers, cloakrooms and bag storage.